opentelekomcloud/docker-machine-opentelekomcloud/README.md

 ### Comparing with other drivers

-There are two more options of docker-machine driver suitable for usage with OpenTelekomCloud:
+There are is another option of docker-machine driver suitable for usage with OpenTelekomCloud:

 * [docker-machine-openstack](https://opendev.org/x/docker-machine-openstack) ― docker-machine built-in